 Leadership stems naturally from all of the above.
 Being an academic, scholarly, or organizational leader will come naturally to some.
 Students concerned that they do not have a leadership role in an organization shouldn’t be discouraged.
 Leadership can be cultivated in other ways.
 Involvement in an organization’s activities and taking the lead on inter- or intra-organizational initiatives is one way to become a leader without holding office.
 Getting involved on a local, statewide, or national basis can lead to many leadership opportunities.

 SPPS normally holds an All-School meeting about CV and résumé writing, but you can also ask your advisor to review your CV.
-UB Career Services can also assist.
+The UB Career Design Center can also assist.
 Remember that you should be tailoring the document, especially a résumé, toward the ultimate reviewer.